 California Democrats pass resolution calling for John Wayne Airport to be renamed

-The resolution would reverse the 1979 decision to rename it after Duke.
+The resolution calls for the reversal of the 1979 decision to rename it after Duke.

 California Democrats in Orange County are demanding that the county’s John Wayne Airport be renamed and all likenesses of Wayne be removed from the airport, over “racist and bigoted statements” made by the American icon decades ago.